ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1-ccloud.md

 select * from enriched_payments emit changes;
 ```
 Now check in Confluent Cloud UI:
-1) check in ksqlDB APP - the running queries.
+1. check in ksqlDB App - the persistent queries.
 Take a look in the details (SINK: and SOURCE:) of the running queries.
-2) check in ksqlDB APP the flow to follow the expansion easier.
+1. check in ksqlDB App the flow to follow the expansion easier.
 If it is not visible refresh the webpage in browser.

 6. Combining the status streams
 ```
-ksql> CREATE STREAM payment_statuses AS SELECT payment_id, status, 'AML' as source_system FROM aml_status;
+CREATE STREAM payment_statuses AS SELECT payment_id, status, 'AML' as source_system FROM aml_status;

-ksql> INSERT INTO payment_statuses SELECT payment_id, status, 'FUNDS' as source_system FROM funds_status;
+INSERT INTO payment_statuses SELECT payment_id, status, 'FUNDS' as source_system FROM funds_status;

-ksql> describe payment_statuses;
+describe payment_statuses;

-ksql> set 'auto.offset.reset'='latest';
-ksql> select * from payment_statuses emit changes;
+select * from payment_statuses emit changes;
 ```
 Combine payment and status events in 1 hour window.
 Why we need a timing window for stream-stream join?
 ```
-ksql> CREATE STREAM payments_with_status AS SELECT ep.payment_id as payment_id,
+CREATE STREAM payments_with_status AS SELECT ep.payment_id as payment_id,
   ep.accountid,
   ep.amount,